Julie Walters: 2010–2019: Independent films and supporting roles

-2020–present: The Secret Garden
+2020–present: recent work

-In 2020, Walters starred with Colin Firth in The Secret Garden (2020).
+In 2020 Walters starred with Colin Firth in The Secret Garden (2020).
 Also in 2020, Walters featured as the narrator for ITV documentary For the Love of Britain.

-On 25 December 2021, Channel 4 aired The Abominable Snow Baby, in which Walters appeared as Granny, providing her voice for the animated television short film.
+On 25 December 2021 Channel 4 aired The Abominable Snow Baby, in which Walters appeared as Granny, providing her voice for the animated television short film.

-In May 2022, it was announced that Walters would star in Truelove, an upcoming drama series from Channel 4.
-That same month, Walters narrated the BBC documentary The Queen: 70 Glorious Years, which took a look at the Queen's life in her seventieth year on the British throne.
-In March 2023, she pulled out of the programme's filming due to "ill health", according to The Times, and her role was replaced by Lindsay Duncan.
+In May 2022, Walters narrated the BBC documentary The Queen: 70 Glorious Years, which took a look at the Queen's life in her seventieth year on the British throne.
+In March 2023, however, she pulled out of filming Truelove due to "ill health", according to The Times, and her role was taken over by Lindsay Duncan.

 Personal life

-Walters' relationship with Grant Roffey, a patrol man for the AA, began in 1985 after a chance meeting in a Fulham pub, where Roffey admitted to voting Labour.
-He was invited to repair Walters' washing machine, a whirlwind romance ensued and the couple became parents to their only child, a daughter, who they named Maisie Mae Roffey (born 26 April 1988).
+Walters' relationship with Grant Roffey, a patrol man for the AA, began in 1985 after a chance meeting in a Fulham pub, where Roffey told her that he voted Labour.
+He was invited to repair Walters' washing machine, a whirlwind romance ensued and the couple became parents to their only child, a daughter, whom they named Maisie Mae Roffey (born 26 April 1988).
 The couple delayed marriage until they visited New York City in 1997.
 The family live on an organic farm operated by Roffey near Plaistow, West Sussex.

-Walters is a lifelong supporter of West Bromwich Albion Football Club, having been brought up in Smethwick.
-She is a patron of the domestic violence survivors' charity Women's Aid.
+Walters is a patron of the domestic violence survivors' charity Women's Aid.
+She is a lifelong supporter of West Bromwich Albion Football Club, having been brought up in Smethwick.

 Illness

 Walters was diagnosed with stage III bowel cancer in 2018.
 Having had surgery and chemotherapy, she entered remission.
 This meant that she had to be cut from certain scenes in The Secret Garden and also had to miss the premiere of Mamma Mia!
 Here We Go Again.
 Walters did not announce her illness to the public until February 2020, when she said in an interview with Victoria Derbyshire that she would be taking a step back from acting, particularly from large and demanding film roles.
-Later that year, however, she stated that she would make an exception for roles that she was 'really engaged' with, including Mamma Mia 3!, which is currently in development.
+Later that year, however, she stated that she would make an exception for roles that she was 'really engaged' with, including Mamma Mia 3!, which was in development as of 2021.

-In March 2023, Walters announced she had withdrawn from appearing in a new Channel 4 drama, Truelove, due to ill health.
+In May 2022, it was announced that Walters would star in Truelove, an upcoming drama series from Channel 4.
+In March 2023, Walters announced she had withdrawn from the role, due to ill health.
 She was replaced in the show by Lindsay Duncan.